vsch/flexmark-java/README.md

 - Android compatibility to be added
 - No attempt is made to keep API backward compatibility to the original project.

-  The API has stabilized but some changes may be necessary before 1.0 release.
+  The API is evolving to accommodate new extensions and functionality.

 ### Releases, Bug Fixes, Enhancements and Support